 To my knowledge, My Father’s World is unique in its particular blend of homeschooling methods.
 However, there are other programs available today that you might want to investigate.

 Some more common ones popular among homeschooling families are listed below.
 You can find brief outlines of the courses by following the parent link:

 - Christian programs (using more of a traditional homeschooling bent)

 Find Out More About My Father’s World

 If you want to know more about MFW, head to their ‘NEW to MFW’ page here.
 It will tell you a little more about their philosophy and commitment to teaching God’s Word throughout the curriculum.
 It also shows their heart for mission and how they plan on teaching your children to value this likewise.

 If you’d like to contact My Father’s World to ask them additional questions, go to their Contact Us page.

 This curriculum has my tick of approval.
 It tries hard to be a fun course that doesn’t bore children by making them sit down and complete boring textbooks.
-Instead, it carefully selects interesting books which encourage information retention, while teaching children valuable moral and theological lessons.
-My Father’s World curriculum has a big focus on teaching character and theological truths as part of its commitment to Classical and Charlotte Mason education.
+Instead, it carefully selects interesting books which encourage information retention while teaching children valuable moral and theological lessons.
+My Father’s World curriculum focuses on teaching character and theological truths as part of its commitment to Classical and Charlotte Mason education.
 It also engages children using hands-on play through its Unit Studies approach.
-This curriculum is a unique program on the market today and definitely worthy of consideration by Christian homeschooling parents.
+This curriculum is a unique program on the market today and worthy of consideration by Christian homeschooling parents.